Learn Which Toxins May Be Causing Your Tiredness

 To remove microorganisms and insects on foods, manufacturers use a technology called irradiation.
-While it also helps to extend the shelf life of foods, irradiation is believed to cause testicular tumors, lower fertility, kidney damage, cataracts, and higher levels of free radicals in the body, which can lead to cancer and heart disease.
+While it also helps to extend the shelf life of foods, irradiation is believed to cause testicular tumors, kidney damage, cataracts, and higher levels of free radicals in the body, which can lead to cancer and heart disease.
 Irradiation uses high levels of gamma radiation; so consuming irradiated foods is almost like being exposed to direct radiation.
 You can avoid irradiated foods by looking for the “radura” symbol and the statement “Treated with ionizing radiation” on the food packaging.

 4. HOUSEHOLD PRODUCTS

 Foods are not the only source of toxins that pose risks to our health.
 Many products that we use at home also contain substances that have been linked to a host of diseases, including cancer.
 Skin moisturizers, for example, may contain petrochemicals, which are made from carcinogenic gasoline byproducts.
 Besides petrochemical-based cosmetics, fluoride toothpaste and aluminum deodorants also contain chemicals that can bring additional harm to people who are already suffering from adrenal fatigue.